“Female! Where’s my mushroom mead!” The Shewish Giant, Gromp, pounded on the square wooden table.

 “You gave your word.
 No more running from the undead,” My‑re said.

-“However, I am your better.
-Your child-like race, the ones that will remain, will probably never adhere to the level of the Elkarish-“
+Interrupting, Chuck said, “I am your better.
+Your childlike race, the ones that will remain, will probably never ascend to the level of the Elkarrish.”

 Chuck snorted in amusement.
 “Look at me, about to go on a monologue.
-Yes, I’m an Elkarish, not that it means anything to your child-like mind.
-In any event, I’ve shared enough with you today, so…Oh I know!
-I’ll put you in the Blood Games arena.
+Yes, I’m an Elkarrish, not that it means anything to your child-like mind.
+In any event, I’ve shared enough with you today, so…I know.
+I’ll place you in the Blood Games arena.
 That’s quite a nasty place.
-Limbs being hacked off, heads being hued from bodies, and lots and lots of blood.”
+Limbs being hacked off, heads being hewn from bodies, and lots and lots of blood.”

-“Wait, wait, wait!”
-My-re stammered.
+“Wait, wait, wait,” My‑re stammered.

-“I have things to do child and people are asking me question, after question, after question,” Chuck sighed.
+“I have things to do, child, and people are asking me question after question after question.”
+Chuck sighed.

 Several heartbeats passed.